← All claims

 2014 · Lipids Health Dis

-RCT mixed low Acute feeding study found fructose raised postprandial triglycerides more than glucose, but sucrose (half-fructose) sat between them, indicating differences track fructose load rather than HFCS-vs-sucrose form.
+RCT tested-null low Acute feeding study found fructose raised postprandial triglycerides more than glucose, but sucrose (half-fructose) sat between them, indicating differences track fructose load rather than HFCS-vs-sucrose form.

 Yan